-Mouth swabs, aka oral fluid or saliva drug tests, have the second shortest window of detection times from ingestion and are only up to about 98% accurate.
-Most tests can only show cannabis use within the past 24 hours.
-In rare cases, THC can be detected for up to a week.
-The short testing window, in addition to the lack of invasiveness (unlike urine and blood tests), makes saliva drug tests an increasingly popular option for both testers and testees.
+Mouth swabs, aka oral fluid or saliva drug tests, have the second shortest window of detection times from ingestion (about 24 hours since your last use).
+In rare cases, THC can be detected for up to one week.
+The short testing window, 98% accuracy, and non-invasive procedure (compared to urine and blood tests), makes saliva drug tests an increasingly popular option.

 How does a breath drug test work?

 Marijuana breathalyzers detect THC in the breath like alcohol breathalyzers.
 These tests have the shortest detection time for marijuana consumption.

 What drugs can be detected by a breathalyzer?

 Hound Labs created a THC breathalyzer to detect THC use within the past four hours.
 However, the test can’t detect edible consumption, and its overall accuracy is unproven in the field.

 The Best Way to Pass a Drug Test is Abstinence and a Natural Cleanse